troglobit/uftpd/README.md

 If you are using a different Linux or UNIX distribution, check the output from `./configure --help`, followed by `make all install`.
+For instance, building on [Alpine Linux](https://alpinelinux.org/):

+    PKG_CONFIG_LIBDIR=/usr/local/lib/pkgconfig ./configure \
+	    --prefix=/usr --localstatedir=/var --sysconfdir=/etc

+Provided the library dependencies were installed in `/usr/local/`.
+This `PKG_CONFIG_LIBDIR` trick may be needed on other GNU/Linux, or UNIX, distributions as well.

 Running